2019 • $58.00 • 422 pp • paper

-This book examines adult organized criminal gangs, a major North American crime problem responsible for the drug trafficking epidemic plaguing Mexico, the United States and Canada.
-In addition, North American AOCS are involved in a wide range of other trafficking and organized crime enterprises.
+This book examines Adult Organized Criminal Gangs (AOCGs), a major North American crime problem responsible for the drug-trafficking epidemic plaguing Mexico, the United States and Canada.
+In addition, North American AOCGs are involved in a wide range of other trafficking and organized crime enterprises.
 NOTE: The third edition title has changed slightly to add "Adult" to North American Criminal Gangs to distinguish the book from those that focus on youth gangs and delinquency.

 Many recent examples of gang activity have been added throughout the third edition to update the material, such as that of the Bandidos national president who was convicted on racketeering and murder charges in San Antonio in 2018.

 If you are a professor teaching in this field you may request a complimentary copy.